Wesley-Nunes/desafio-de-programacao-capgemini/README.md

 ## <a name="status"></a>Status

-🚧 Desafio de Programação Capgemini 💻 In Progress 🚧
+✅ Desafio de Programação Capgemini 💻 concluído ✅

 ## <a name="abordagem"></a>Abordagem